Choi Jong-hoon: Sentence to prison

 On April 19, 2019, a woman came forward to SBS funE, claiming that five men including Choi, had raped her after she was intoxicated in March 2016, and then shared the footage in a group chat.
 Choi denied the allegation, but admitted that he and the woman were together on that day.
 On May 10, 2019, Choi was arrested on the gang rape allegations and was indicted on charge of taking part in a gang rape in 2016.

 On November 29, 2019, a Seoul District Court sentenced Choi to five years in prison and Jung Jong-hoon to six years for also filming the rape and sharing the footage.
 The verdict said that "Jung and Choi took part in gang-rape of victims who were intoxicated and unable to resist.
 It is hard to fathom the extent of suffering the victims must have gone through”.
 The court said the 30-year-old "did not feel remorse after mass-raping drunken victims".

 Furthermore, on March 27, 2020 Choi was sentenced by the same Seoul court to an additional one year in jail, suspended for two years, after being found guilty of filming and photographing his rape victims naked, sharing the footage in mobile chat rooms, and for attempting to bribe a police officer 2 million won (US$1,650) to cover up his February 2016 drunk driving incident.
 Choi was also ordered to undergo 80 hours of sex offender treatment and barred him from employment at children and youth facilities for five years.

 On May 12, 2020, on appeal, Seoul High Court reduced his sentence from five years to two and half years, as Choi had submitted letters of compensation agreements with his rape victims.

 On November 8, 2021, it was reported that Choi was released from prison.

+In 2024, it was revealed that Choi Jong-Hoon’s friend Goo Hara had a pivotal role in the investigation of reporter Kang Kyung-yoon into the KakaoTalk chatrooms, in which rape videos were being shared.
+Goo was aware that he could be part of the rape scandal and convinced him over the phone to reveal the identity of Yoon Gyu-geun, the Seoul Metropolitan Police Agency officer who chatroom members referred to as the "police chief" that "watched their backs".